Turbul3nce/Turbul3nce.github.io/_posts/2024-08-26-synack-journey.md

 Now, I had no idea what it took to become a member, but that didn’t stop me.
 Without thinking twice, I submitted an application, attaching my resume and the few certs I had acquired.
 And then… I waited.
 And waited.
 And waited some more.
 All I got was a confirmation email that my application had been received.
 And then—just radio silence.

 Fast forward a year.
 By now, I had landed my first gig as a Red Team Operator.
 I was getting my hands dirty with some real-world experience, but I was still open to part-time work.
-Around the holidays, with a bit of free time on my hands and fresh off the high of passing  Red Team Operator job certification, I decided to take another shot at joining Synack.
+Around the holidays, with a bit of free time on my hands and fresh off the high of passing my JQR board, I decided to take another shot at applying to Synack.

 This time, I had more credentials to back me up.
 I updated my resume, polished up my application, and hit submit.
 Surely, this time things would be different!
 But alas… nothing.
 Again, just that lonely confirmation email, like a friend who only texts you on your birthday.

+# The Destination

 After my first year as a Red Team Operator, I had leveled up.
 I’d learned a ton on the job, found some bugs through HackerOne, and even collected a few more certifications along the way.
 I was becoming more interested in bug bounty hunting, and the prospects of a private program with less competition appealed to me.
 So, one night, on a whim, I decided to give it one more go with Synack.
 I mean, third time's the charm, right?

 To my surprise, within two days, I received an email.
 But this wasn’t just any email—this was the email I’d been waiting for.
 They thought I matched what they were looking for!
 Cue the excitement, and maybe a little bit of dancing.
 The next step was a one-way interview, where I had to record my answers to a series of questions.
 Pretty simple, right?

 Wouldn’t you know it, I got the interview email about an hour before I was supposed to leave for DEFCON.
 Too excited to wait, I did what any rational person would do: I dropped everything, rushed through the interview in about 20 minutes, and then dashed out the door to catch my flight.